MikaelBertze/HomeEnergyConsumptionTracker/README.md

 [schema]

 ##### Ananlog Electricity Meeter Sensor hardware
-My house got an old analog meeter connected to the heating system.
-This meeter require a different type of sensor that detects a black section on a spinning metal disk.
-The black mark is marked on the outsisde of a approximatly 2mm thick disk with a diameter of ~ 15cm.
+My house got an old analog meter connected to the heating system.
+This meter require a different type of sensor that detects a black section on a spinning metal disk.
+The black mark is marked on the outside of a approximately 2 mm thick disk with a diameter of ~ 15cm.
 The meter will spin the disk 120 laps per consumed kWh.

 A light source is aimed at the disk such that a reflection is created that hits the sensor.
-The meeter is inverted in the sence that it will detect liTo create  with the main difference beeing that the analog sensor provide it's own light source.
+The black mark will break the reflection, which is detected by the sensor.

 ##### Temperature Sensor